 Many people suffer from insomnia, but worrying about it doesn't have to keep you up at night.
 Rob Hobson discusses the causes, symptoms and solutions for this common problem.

 We all struggle to sleep occasionally, but some people consistently have trouble initiating or maintaining sleep, with adverse effects on their daytime functioning.

-It's recommended that we get eight hours sleep a night, although most people get around seven hours.
-However, The Sleep Council has shown that 33 per cent of people only manage to get five to six hours, while seven per cent get less than five hours of sleep a night.
+It's recommended that we get eight hours of sleep a night, although most people get between six and eight, and around 30 per cent only manage four to six hours.

 In some cases, sleep deprivation may become habitual, which can make daily life a little more difficult to manage.

 Breaking the cycle of poor sleep can be a real challenge, but it's important to address the issue, as during the night our bodies undergo regenerative processes that help with growth, repair and memory.